22 Point Inspection

 - Any other repairs or troubleshooting needed on a baghouse – for example, vibration issues with a system after a filter change

-If you are looking for either an inspection or service from a supplier, here are some of the most common questions that can be discussed prior to receiving a formal proposal with outlined costs.
+If you are looking for an inspection or service from a supplier, here are some of the most common questions asked before receiving a formal proposal and costs.

-- What type of service or troubleshooting is being requested?
+- What type of service or troubleshooting are you requesting?

 - Where will the service take place?

-- What type of dust is being filtered?
+- What type of dust are you filtering?
 Is it hazardous?
-Will any special safety equipment be required?
+Is special safety equipment required?

 - Are there any current issues with your filters?

-- Is there any special training or background checks needed prior to entering a facility?
+- Is there any special training or background checks needed before entering a facility?

-- When would you like to have the service conducted?
+- When would you like to have the service performed?
 What are the permitted service hours (evening or day work, weekends only, etc.)?

-To get more information on inspections or services for your dust collector, you can contact a USAF account manager at 888-221-0312 or simply email [email protected] We have also included a link to our comprehensive dust collector maintenance eBook that you can download.
+For more information on inspections or services for your dust collector, you can contact a USAF account manager at 888-221-0312 or also email firstname.lastname@example.org.
+Also included below is a link to our comprehensive dust collector maintenance eBook that can be downloaded.